angarsky/diveintopython/learn/file_handling/directories.md

 ## Import from Another Directory

-To `import` modules from another directory in Python, you can use the following code:
+To `import` modules from another directory, you can use the following code:

 ```python
 import sys